imjohnbo/101-ci-cd/README.md

 # Open Source 101: CI/CD

-## Goal
+## 🎯 Goal

 Develop CI/CD workflows using GitHub Actions.

-## Steps
+## 💻 Steps

-#### 1. Using what you learned from the [previous section](https://github.com/imjohnbo/101-first-workflow), use GitHub Actions to build, test, and security audit this app across the LTS and Current version of Node.js upon every pull request.
+Using what you learned from the [previous section](https://github.com/imjohnbo/101-first-workflow)...

+#### 1. Build, test, and audit this app across the LTS and Current version of Node.js upon every pull request.

 <details><summary>Hints</summary>